scala-network/GUI-miner/README.md

 ## Tutorial

 Make sure to check the complete tutorial: [How to use BLOC GUI Miner](https://github.com/fireice-uk/xmr-stak) from the **BLOC Wiki** for the complete instructions how to use this software.

+## Downloads Binaries

+Make sure to disable your antivirus as XMR-STAK will be detected as a virus and for this reason it the BLOC GUI Miner zip file will be deleted.

+- Download and install BLOC GUI Miner for [Windows, Mac and Linux](https://github.com/furiousteam/GUI-miner/releases/latest) from GitHub
+- From the [Download Area](https://bloc.money/download) of BLOC.MONEY

 ## Compiling on Linux (Ubuntu)